Sports-related curses: Canadian curling

-Coastal Challenge Cup

-Since the inception of the Coastal Challenge Cup Whanganui United Cricket Club have progressed to no less than four championship deciders and have ultimately failed to capture a title.
-Some link it to the pressure others link it to an inability to travel to Paraparaumu.

 The BasedGod's Curse

 In May 2011, Oklahoma City Thunder small forward Kevin Durant tweeted an insult directed at cult rapper Lil B, a.k.a.
 "The BasedGod," in which Durant expressed incredulity at the idea that Lil B had become "relevant".
 In response, Lil B tweeted out the BasedGod's Curse, claiming that Durant would never win the NBA championship.
 The two men have exchanged further insults and basketball-related challenges on Twitter.
 In June 2012, Lil B claimed on Twitter that he had lifted the curse; however, in February 2014, during the NBA All-Star Game in which Durant was playing, Lil B resumed insulting Durant on Twitter, implying that the curse had returned.
 Lil B later released a diss song directed at Durant entitled "F KD". in 2016, the Thunder blew a 3–1 lead in the Western Conference Finals to the Golden State Warriors.
 In the offseason, he left for the Warriors.
-On July 4, 2016, following that announcement, Lil B rescinded the curse again.
+On 4 July 2016, following that announcement, Lil B rescinded the curse again.
 In the 2017 NBA Finals, the Warriors beat the Cleveland Cavaliers in five games to win the NBA championship, giving Durant his first ever title.